angelicakhughes/craft_demo/README.md

 Usage for craft_demo.sh: ./craft_demo.sh AL,BE,GE,LI,FI

-Use this bash script to convert country code to coutry.
+Use this bash script to convert country code to coutry name.

 Alternative -